Can You Feel My Heart: In popular culture

 In early 2021, the song gained popularity on the video sharing platform TikTok, possibly due to TikTok star Jeris Johnson remixing the song of his own accord and its users using the song for their videos.
 The song became widely used in various internet memes following its resurgence in popularity, in particular, memes featuring Russian bodybuilder and model Ernest Khalimov (also known as the "Giga Chad") and "ItzMeFraz".
 As a result, the song was ranked number one on Billboards Hard Rock Streaming Songs, becoming the first song released after the year 2000 to achieve the feat.
 Johnson's remix caught the band's attention, with Sykes commenting "Holy shit we love this Jeris.
 Check ur inbox.
 Let's do something".
 The full song was released on 5 March 2021.

 In 2023, "Can You Feel My Heart" was sampled in the song "Automotivo Bibi Fogosa" by Brazilian female singer Bibi Babydoll and sound producer DJ Brunin XM, which went viral on TikTok and topped the chart in Ukraine during the Russian invasion of Ukraine.

+Track listing

+All songs written by Oliver Skyes, Lee Malia, and Jordan Fish.